HaakonME/hubzilla/README.md

 **What are Hubz?**

-Hubz are general-purpose websites built with **Hubzilla**.
-Every website member can create their own unique website or social space, and these can all share and interact.
+Hubz are general-purpose websites.
+Every member can create or customise their own personal websites, media collections and/or social spaces, and these can all share and interact.

 Hubz all over the internet connect together "magically" to create very large communities and social networks; and *these* can all share and interact.

-Hubz members can easily and securely share stuff with members of other Hubz.
-Publicly or **privately**.
-Anything, anybody.
+Hubz members can securely and privately share anything; with anybody, on any Hubz.
+Or share stuff publicly with the entire internet if desired.

 **Hubzilla** is open source and built using common webserver technology (PHP/MySQL/Apache, althogh Mariadb or Postgres and Nginx could also be used, we're pretty easy).